Joecstarr/thesis/sections/tabulation/arborescent/RLI_trees/existence.md

 :label: rli-const-def-rl

-A CWPTT is called **right leaning** if all weights are in the highest indexed reigon (as in @indexing-rpt) of each vertex.
+A CWPTT is called **right leaning** if all weights are in the highest indexed region (as in @indexing-rpt) of each vertex.
 Additionally, any ring subtrees that are children of a vertex are the highest indexed children of that vertex.
 ```